top of page

 The project draws on Sonia Vuscan and Radu Muntean’s ideas in "Multifunctional Homes: A Sustainable Answer to the Challenges of the Future," adopting modularity as a way of thinking about design.
 Rather than producing fixed objects, it proposes systems that can evolve, supporting longevity, flexibility, and new ways of inhabiting space.

-This piece belongs to the Living Systems series, which began with my final research project at the Royal College of Art.
-The collection explores identity in design and how objects and materials in contemporary interiors can shape experience and belonging.
-By working with materials often considered “feminine,” the series questions perceptions of gender and challenges stereotypes.
-The focus on material choice also acknowledges the value of women in craft and the beauty of delicate materials, without attaching them to the body.
+This piece belongs to the Living Systems series, which began with Maria's final research project at the Royal College of Art.
+The collection explored identity through design and how objects and materials can shape experience and belonging.

 bottom of page